DarthReca/AML-Project/README.md

 ## READ-TASK SEPARATION

 Daniele:
-- resnet
-- step1
+- losses, class predictions and accuracies in step1... .py

 Kylie:
-- main
-- optimizer

-Tommaso
-- step2
-- eval_target
+- losses, class predictions and accuracies in step2... .py

+Tommaso:
+- normality score, threshold, output storage on files in eval_target.py

 Ehsan:
-- dataset
-- data_helper
+- rotation in getItem in dataset.py